Updated Affiliation Agreement for Creators

 Login to the Creator Portal to update your affiliation agreement (existing affiliates only).

-In anticipation of continued innovation and shifting modes of content usage, and with input from national creator organizations, Access Copyright is introducing a new Creator Affiliation Agreement.
-The new agreement features a consolidated grant of rights and a technologically-neutral definition of copying that will enhance our readiness to meet the evolving needs of the customers we serve on your behalf.
+The updated affiliation agreement features a consolidated grant of rights and a technologically-neutral definition of copying that enhances our readiness to meet the evolving needs of the customers we serve on your behalf.

-Signing a new agreement is your opportunity to help strengthen the representation of written and artistic works in Canada, and to reaffirm your place in this collective.
-It’s also a way to clearly signal your expectation that creators should be rewarded when their works are used, regardless of the technological platform.
+Signing a new agreement will strengthen the representation of written and artistic works in Canada, and signal your expectation that creators should be rewarded when their works are used.

 What’s wrong with my current agreement?